 What Works for Me and how I got there.

-I'm a technician by profession and I care about 4 things, profit, quality, low cost of ownership (which includes reliability) and compatibility.
+I'm a technician by profession and I care about 4 things equally, profit, quality, low cost of ownership (which includes reliability) and compatibility.
 MAC or PC makes no difference to me, I can only be an observer and make decisions based on what I see.
-However I've been doing this in a profitable manner and observing the changes for 45 years, if the process is difficult, if it is not profitable it goes.
+However I've been doing this in a profitable manner and observing the changes for 45 years, if the process is difficult, if it is not profitable im my world it goes away.

 A brief history of graphics in South Central Pennsylvania over may career.